 PassportParking: Metra commuters can download the PassportParking App on their smartphone and pay for parking through the app.
 There is a convenience fee of $0.50.

 Parking Permits: Quarterly Pre-Paid Parking Permits are available for purchase at the Village Hall during normal business hours and at the Mundelein Police Department 24 hours/7 days a week.
 The cost is $95.00 per quarter (permits are pro-rated based on the purchase date within the quarter).
 Vehicles displaying a valid parking permit and parking within the designated permit parking area will not be required to pay the daily fee.
 For further information, please contact the Customer Service office at (847) 949-3283 or the Police Department at (847) 968-4600.

-Provides weekday and Saturday service between Washington/Sheridan in Waukegan and the Westfield Hawthorn Mall in Vernon Hills.
+Route 574 provides weekday and Saturday service between College of Lake County in Grayslake and the Hawthorn Mall in Vernon Hills.
 Service is provided along Highways 45 and 21 in Libertyville, Mundelein and Vernon Hills area.
-Great America, the College of Lake County, Libertyville Metra Station, Carmel High School and Westfield Hawthorn Mall are served by this route.
-Route serves Posted Stops only along the entire route.
+The College of Lake County, Libertyville Metra Station, Carmel High School and Hawthorn Mall are served by this route.
+Route serves Posted Stops Only along the entire route.

 This paratransit service is required by the federal Americans with Disabilities Act and is provided for customers whose disability or health condition prevents them from using CTA and/or Pace fixed route services for some or all of their travel.
 Only persons who are certified by the Regional Transportation are eligible to ride ADA Paratransit.
 Trips are only provided at the same times and within the same geographic areas as fixed route.
 Pace operates this service across the entire six-county region, including Chicago.
 Individuals must live within 3/4 of a miles of a fixed route service and mirrors fixed route hours and days.